Overview

 EC runs on Windows Server 2012 or later & requires 4 GB RAM, 250 MB disk space.

-EC depends on the Java runtime environment, Windows PowerShell 2.0 or above.
+Windows PowerShell 2.0 or above.

 See Workspot Enterprise Connector for installation and general information.